ovh/docs/pages/web_cloud/email_and_collaborative_solutions/common_email_features/feature_redirections/guide.en-gb.md

 - If you are using the legacy version of the MX Plan solution (to check this, view the framework below).
 - If you have a domain name registered with OVHcloud without an attached email solution.

-For these two exceptions, please read the paragraph “[Creating a redirection or an alias with a legacy MX Plan solution or for a domain name without an email solution](#mxplanlegacy)”.
+For these two exceptions, only redirection is possible.
+Please refer to the paragraph “[Creating a redirection or an alias with a legacy MX Plan solution or for a domain name without an email solution](#mxplanlegacy)”.

 >
 > Depending on the date your MX Plan solution was activated and if it was recently [migrated](https://www.ovhcloud.com/en-gb/web-hosting/mxplan-migration/), you may have the legacy version or the new version of the solution.
 Before you proceed, you will need to identify it.<br>